JoshBradshaw/joshbradshaw.github.io/projects/pressuretrigger.md

 ## Monitoring

-A simple software tool was created to show the blood pressure traces and the gating trigger locations.
+A piece of software was created to show the blood pressure traces and the gating trigger locations.